kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 {% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/election_data_model_FL.jpg" description="Figure 2: Actual election results for Florida on the left, and the predicted results on the right.
 Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/election_data_model_FL.tiff?raw=true" %}

+On average, the neural net predicts a given county's vote to within 1-2% (it changes a little each time the neural net is trained due to how the minimization procedure works).
 The obvious thing to do next is to look at deviations in the data from the prediction (i.e. a simple residual), and see if any counties have a large excess of Trump votes.
 But this can be tricky to interpret on its own, because random fluctuations in small counties can be pronounced.
 What we actually want is a measure of the significance of a given deviation.
 In a perfect world, we could hold the election ten times (ugh!) and then check to see how well the neural net does in each county, each election.